-Two of the present authors have proposed the implementation of inverse kinematics computation of a 3 DOF robot manipulator using Gr\"obner bases \cite{hor-ter-mik2020}.
-The implementation uses SymPy \cite{sympy2017}, a library for computer algebra on the top of Python, with a computer algebra system Risa/Asir (\cite{nor2003}, \cite{asir2018}), connected with OpenXM infrastructure for communicating mathematical software systems (\cite{mae-nor-oha-tak-tam2001}, \cite{openxm}).
+Two of the present authors have proposed the implementation of inverse kinematics computation of a three degree-of-freedom (DOF) robot manipulator using Gr\"obner bases \cite{hor-ter-mik2020}.
+The implementation uses SymPy \cite{sympy2017}, a library for computer algebra written in Python, with the computer algebra system Risa/Asir \cite{nor2003,asir2018}, connected with OpenXM infrastructure for communicating mathematical software systems \cite{mae-nor-oha-tak-tam2001,openxm}.

 We have made our implementation in this way with the following intentions.
-The first was for building an inverse kinematic solver with free software that is easily integrated with robotics middleware such as Robot Operating System (ROS) \cite{ros-complete}.
-While some inverse kinematics solvers in computer algebra have been proposed using commercial computer algebra systems (\cite{cha-mor-rou-wen2020}, \cite{kaw-shi1999}, \cite{net-spo1994}, \cite{pit-hil-ste-max-koc2008}, \cite{war2007}), in the robotics community, many software is developed as free and open-source software, including the ROS.
-Also, Python is frequently used in robotics and can easily be integrated with the ROS.
-Thus, we aim that one can easily incorporate our implementation with the ROS or other software related to robotics.
+The first was for building an inverse kinematic solver with free software that is easily integrated with robotics middleware such as the Robot Operating System (ROS) \cite{ros-complete}.
+While some inverse kinematics solvers in computer algebra have been proposed using commercial computer algebra systems \cite{cha-mor-rou-wen2020,kaw-shi1999,net-spo1994,pit-hil-ste-max-koc2008,war2007}, in the robotics community, much software packages are developed as free and open-source software, including ROS.
+Also, Python is frequently used in robotics and can easily be integrated with ROS.
+Thus, we claim that one can easily incorporate our implementation with ROS or other software related to robotics.
 Furthermore, for efficient computation of Gr\"obner bases with a computer algebra system which can be called easily from Python and distributed as free software, we have employed Risa/Asir for that purpose.

 Another one was choosing an appropriate solver for solving a system of polynomial equations among those available in Python's various packages.

-However, our implementation had its challenges: one was that we were solving inverse kinematic problems without verifying the real solution.
+However, our implementation had its challenges: one was that we were solving inverse kinematic problems without verifying the existence of a real solution.
 Another one was the computation of Gr\"obner basis every time in solving the inverse kinematic problem.
-We had better avoid repetitive computation of Gr\"obner basis if we repeat the inverse kinematics computation many times; otherwise, it may make the whole computation inefficient for large-scale problems such as ones with many degrees of freedom.
+It would be better to avoid repetitive computation of Gr\"obner basis if we repeat the inverse kinematics computation many times; otherwise, it may make the whole computation inefficient for large-scale problems such as ones with many degrees of freedom.